emmt/UnsetIndex.jl/README.md

 setindex!(A, unset, i)
 ```

-The above 3 statements are equivalent and delete the entry at index `i` of array `A` if it
+The former 3 statements are equivalent and delete the entry at index `i` of array `A` if it
 has a non-bit type; otherwise, the entry is left unchanged.
 In any case, bound checking is
 performed unless `@inbounds` is active.
 The only restriction is that `A` must be of type
 `Array` or `Memory`.